buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcAlignmentCant.md

 * Horizontal circular arc: constant applied cant
 * Horizontal transition bend: variation of applied cant according to a defined formula

 In specific difficult topographic environments like mountain lines the extension of a cant transition may differ from the horizontal transition.
-So far this has only been found for clothoids and is either a so called shortened ramp (can transition is shorter than the corresponding horizontal curvature transition) or a so called “scissor” ramp (overlapping variations of cant on both rails with opposite direction).
+So far this has only been found for clothoids and is either a so called shortened ramp (cant transition is shorter than the corresponding horizontal curvature transition) or a so called “scissor” ramp (overlapping variations of cant on both rails with opposite direction).

 Application of high-performance horizontal transition bends is always combined with a cant transition with identical start and end location.